 Since 1987, Scribes has presented an annual award for the best student-written article in a law review or journal.
-The Scribes Law-Review Award is presented at the Scribes annual CLE, which is usually held in April.

-Article submissions are due to Scribes by January 15.
+Article submissions are due to Scribes by January 30.
 Once we receive all the submissions, we send them to law professors for an initial judging.
-Once that group has selected the top 10 or articles, they go to the Law-Review-Award committee.
+Once that group has selected the top 10 or so articles, they go to the Law-Review-Award committee.
 They read each article, deliberate, and choose a winner.

 The professors and the committee members judge each article on these four criteria: